-Statement of Purpose -- The Organic Crop Improvement Association pledges its dedication to “providing organic crop improvement through professional development of organic farmers and processors, including technical assistance, education information, publications and research”.
+The Organic Crop Improvement Association pledges its dedication to “providing organic crop improvement through professional development of organic farmers and processors, including technical assistance, education information, publications and research”.

-2016 Inspection costs are now being prepared and sent out by OCIA International.
-Projected costs are:
+The cost for inspection varies accordingly to what the producer requests.
+2021 inspection costs are now being prepared and sent out by OCIA International.
+The Projected Costs are:

 OCIA International is an accredited member of the United States National Organic Program (NOP), ISO Guide 65, the Conseil d'accr￩ditation du Qu￩bec (CAQ) and the Costa Rica Ministry of Agriculture and Livestock (MAG).

-OCIA can also assist members in verifying their products' compliance to EU/EC 2092/91 regulations and OCIA Japan is authorized to certify organic products to the Japan Agriculture Standards (JAS).
+OCIA can also assist members in verifying their products' compliance to EU/EC 2092/91 regulations and OCIA Japan is authorized to certify organic products to the Japan Agriculture Standards (JAS)